-The executive committee of the Forest Hills Association The executive committee of the Forest Hills Association is assured by George Meyer, of the Cord Meyer Development Company, that the streets in Forest Hills will be put into a good state of repair as soon as spring weather permits.
-The committee is pushing the city hard to get the streets taken over by the city, in order that such conditions as now exist might be eliminated.
-The Forest Hills Association is working in sociation with the Hills Association is working in conjunction with the Women's Club and the Men's Club to keep the community free from all signs of carelessness in the disposal of refuse matter.
-The Cord Meyer Development Company will be only too pleased, for a very nominal charge, to cart away any refuse stuff that cannot be disposed of through garbage collection.
+The executive committee of the Forest Hills Association is assured by George Meyer, of the Cord Meyer Development Company, that the streets in Forest Hills will put into a good state of repair as soon as spring weather permits.
+The committee is pushing the city hard to get the streets taken over by the city, in order that succonditions as now exist might be eliminated.
+The Forest Hills Association is a street in the streets.
+Hills Association is working in conjunction with the Women's Club and the Men's Club to keep the community free from all signs of carelessness in the disposal refuse matter.
+The Cord Meyer Development Companional be only too pleased, for a very nominal charge, cart away any refuse stuff that cannot be disposed of through garbage collection.